Jelly and Ice Cream was always a staple and a crowd favourite growing up.

 415ml of sweetened, condensed milk

 In a large bowl, use a hand mixer to whip the cream until you get stiff peaks.
 You will know it is ready when you pull out the whisk and the cream doesn’t lose it’s shape.
 Be careful not to over whip!

 In a separate bowl, whisk the vanilla and the condensed milk together.
 Gently fold in the whipped cream with a spatula.
 You want to do it slowly and gently so the mixture stays light and aerated.

 Transfer the mixture to an airtight container and freeze for 4-6 hours.

-Serve a scoop of ice cream alongside your jelly and you will have a little taste of nostalgia!
+Serve your jelly and ice cream together and you will have a little taste of nostalgia!

 Other fun recipes here!